OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

    - User consent display name: Teams can access your profile and make requests on your behalf.
    - User consent description: Teams can call this app’s APIs with the same rights as you have.

+   *In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
+Each of the following IDs needs to be entered:
+    * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
+    * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)

    ### Instruction on setting connection string for bot authentication on the behalf of user

    - In the Azure portal, select your resource group from the dashboard.